Quiver Yangians as Coulomb branch algebras: Review

 The monopole operators and the vector-multiplet scalars together generate the $\frac{1}{2}$-BPS Coulomb branch chiral ring $\mathbb{C}[\mathcal{M}_C]$.
 The Hilbert series of $\mathbb{C}[\mathcal{M}_C]$, which counts the chiral operators (i.e.\ the gauge-invariant monopole operators dressed by the vector-multiplet scalars) graded by their conformal dimensions and quantum numbers w.r.t.\ the global symmetries, is computed by the monopole formula of \cite{Cremonesi_2014}.
 We will be interested in the algebraic relations among these operators.

 For each minuscule cocharacter $A\in \mathrm{Hom}(U(1),G)$, there exists a pair of minuscule monopole operators with opposite charges $\pm A$.
 Explicitly, they are given by

 where $g_A,\sigma_A$, and $\phi_A$ are the gauge coupling, the real vector-multiplet scalar, and the dual photon associated to the $U(1)_A$ factor of $G$, respectively.
-Later, we will study the action of these minuscule monopole operators on the $\frac{1}{2}$-BPS vortex configurations, and derive the quantum Coulomb branch algebra from their action (see Sec.~\ref{ssec:monopole_operator}).
+Later, we will study the action of the (first fundamental) minuscule monopole operators on the $\frac{1}{2}$-BPS vortex configurations, and derive the quantum Coulomb branch algebra from their action (see Sec.~\ref{ssec:monopole_operator}).